westerndigitalcorporation/zonedstorage.io/docs/projects/zenfs.md

 zone can be reset and reused to store new file extents.

 ZenFS places file extents into zones based on write lifetime hints (WLTH) provided by RocksDB library.
-ZenFS always attempts to palce file extents with similar WLTH together in the same zones.
+ZenFS always attempts to place file extents with similar WLTH together in the same zones.

 Using *ZenFS*, data garbage collection is performed only by RocksDB with the